5t3ph/11ty-rocks/src/posts/eleventy-templating-static-code-demos.md

 }
 ```

-This is a _data directory file_ and we define `tags` to create the `demos` collection.
+This is a _directory data file_ and we define `tags` to create the `demos` collection.
 Then we set `permalink` to `false` to prevent page generation.
 These values will apply to all content within the directory, although you could still set front matter to override them for specific content.

 ## Create a Demo File